Skip to main content

 • atmosphere

 • “For a game made in 2005, this game is a breath of fresh air.
-In a world where games focus on skins, loot boxes, graphics, and looks, this game brings a smile with its amazing art and unique atmosphere.”
+In a world where games focus on skins, loot boxes, graphics, and looks, this game brings a smile for its amazing art and unique atmosphere.”

 • “Not a single track is worth recommending, and they do little to nothing for the overall atmosphere.”